hanasusak/cDriver/README.md

 # cDriver
 cDriver R package for finding candidate driver genes in cancers.
-To be able to use cDriver, user must have installed R programing language.
+To be able to use cDriver, user must have installation of R programing language.

-Current version is a Beta version.
+Current version is a *Beta* version.
 We will regularly improve this package based on a users comments.

+Manuscript for cDriver is in preparation, and as soon it is online available we will provide a link.

 # Installation from R